Failure to Diagnose Cancer and Your Rights

 It’s hard to know how many cancer fatalities could have been avoided if a proper diagnosis of a malignancy had been made in time to save the patient’s life.
 What makes many forms of cancer dangerous is the risk that it will spread through the body and attack tissues or organs that are especially vulnerable or difficult to treat.
 A timely diagnosis can be just as important as an accurate diagnosis to save a patient’s life.

 Delay in diagnosis or misdiagnosis can happen in all types of cancer.
-We review failure to diagnose cancer cases involving skin cancer, breast cancer, cervical cancer, prostate cancer, colorectal cancer, brain cancer, and other types of cancer.
+We review failure to diagnose cancer cases involving skin, breast, cervical, prostate, colorectal, brain and other types of cancer.
 Many of these cancers have early screeners such as mammograms for breast cancer, colonoscopies for colorectal cancer, or PSA tests for prostate cancer.
 If these screenings are not performed properly or the results are interpreted incorrectly, then a patient may not be properly diagnosed and not receive the care that he or she needs.
 This delay in diagnosis or misdiagnosis may hinder his or her recovery time, cause him or her to endure more aggressive treatment, or lead to a premature death.

 Failure to diagnose and treat cancer in time to make a difference is usually a claim against a radiologist, primary care doctor or internal medicine physician.